 These were incorporated in Goal 16 of the Sustainable Development Goals and have been further elaborated as indicators.

-Achieving sustainable development requires an enabling environment.
-Governance plays a crucial role in creating those conditions, notably, for our purposes in the Agenda 2030 process.
-From creating new institutions to reforming old ones, the process must live up to this standard and its mechanisms should be geared towards fostering this type of new international environment and cooperation for sustainable development.
+The link between achieving sustainable development and the principle of good governance is widely accepted among UN bodies, Member States and stakeholders.
+Governance plays a crucial role in creating the conditions to implement the 2030 Agenda for Sustainable Development.
+From creating new institutions to reforming old ones, the process must live up to this standard and its mechanisms should be geared towards fostering a more effective international environment and level of cooperation for sustainable development.